ynzhang23/fire_watch_bot/README.md

 ## Project Description:
 Forest Fires are a major issue affecting climate change by contributing massive amounts of CO2 emissions to the atmosphere.
 This bot was created in the hopes that it could eventually be run on a vast system of cameras deployed in forests prone to forest fires.
 The vision is that all these cameras would have a live feed of the forest and will intermittently send an image to the bot to detect if there is a fire.
 ### Purpose
 The code could be implemented onto a camera attached to a rotational servo.
-The camera will take periodic photo which will be analyzed by the bot to be presented on a interface used by Fire Watchers.
+The camera will take periodic photos which will be analyzed by the bot to be presented on a interface used by Fire Watchers.

 <img src="https://github.com/ynzhang23/forest-fire-gump/assets/106020817/d57f8a58-8ed2-4539-b35d-68ee52ef47de" width="400">